xen-troops/moulin/docs/user-reference.rst

 * :code:`build_dir` - build directory name.
 By default component's name is used.
 * :code:`default` - if set to :code:`true` - tells Ninja that this
   component is a default build target.
-This can be omitted and Ninja will chose build target by own rules.
+This can be omitted and Ninja will choose build target by own rules.

 Variables
 ^^^^^^^^^